BaiyangZhang/oldBlog/_posts/2023-04-10-Electrodynamics-in-Terms-of-Forms.md

 \delta^{123}_ {132}=-1,\quad  \delta^{123}_ {231}=1, \quad  \delta^{123}_ {124}=0.
 $$

-We can then define the usual · as
+We can then define the familiar Levi-Civita symbol as
 $$
 \epsilon_ {I} = \epsilon_ {i_ {1}\dots i_ {n}} =\epsilon^{I}= \delta^{I}_ {12\dots n}.
 $$
 **Note that it is called a symbol and it is not a tensor!** So don't use the metric to raise or lower the indices!
+Calculation-wise, the biggest difference between the Levi-Civita symbol and tensor is that, for the symbol $\delta_ {I} = \delta^{I}$ by definition, however for the tensor what people usually do it to define $\epsilon_ {I}$ first, then use the metric to raise its indices, as for all tensors.
+It usually yields a factor involving $\det g$ and the signature of $g$, which is $-1$ for Minkowski metric.

 In the above-mentioned notations, the wedge product of two differential forms $\alpha,\beta$ can be written as (in components)
 $$